 Traction - getting somewhere with customers: people are buying a company’s product, subscribing to its service, or otherwise engaging with it.

 Treasury Stock - shares authorized and issued by a company that have been purchased by the company itself.

 Uncapped Note - basically, the investors get no guarantee of what value the company can be valued at before their note (debt) converts to equity.
 Ex. with a capped note, a $500,000 investment in a company with a $5M cap would translate to a 10% stake in the company.
 However, with an uncapped note, the same $500,000 will only translate to a 5% stake in the company if the founders get the company valued at $10M (see capped note).

 Unicorn - a private, investor-backed company valued at $1B+.
 (They have a pretty nifty club.)

 Use of Proceeds - sometimes there are limits placed on what companies can use their newly-acquired VC funds for; it behooves founders to keep these terms as vague as possible so that they can do whatever they need to with that moola.

 Value-Add Services (or Add-On Services) - so a VC isn’t just about infusing a company with cash.
 They also like to help out startups with advice, technology, connections, and more.
 These non-financial services are also called add-ons.

 Valuation - how much a company is worth (or what people think it’s worth).

-Venture Capitalist - (VCs) - investors who have collected a fund of money for investments and spread it around to burgeoning companies.
+Venture Capitalists (VCs) - investors who have collected a fund of money for investments and spread it around to burgeoning companies.

 Vesting - the lag period between when someone is awarded a stock option and when they can actually exercise it.